gregturn/gregturn/README.md

 * I've written several software books including [Hacking with Spring Boot 2.3: Reactive Edition](https://www.amazon.com/dp/B086722L4L).
 * I also began dabbling in the realm of speculative fiction with [Darklight](https://www.amazon.com/Darklight-Coming-Age-Fantasy-Book-ebook/dp/B07C99CNS8).

-I also like playing pinball and interacting with my peeps at the Nashville Java User Group.
+I enjoy playing pinball and interacting with my peeps at the Nashville Java User Group.

-* Enjoy my Spring Boot videos at https://YouTube.com/GregTurnquist.
+* Check out my Spring Boot videos at https://YouTube.com/GregTurnquist.
 * Feel free to chat with me on Twitter [@gregturn](https://twitter.com/gregturn).

 Please enjoy this video and get a glimpse of the daily life of a Spring developer!